Taliban agrees to unprecedented Eid ceasefire with Afghan forces - Journal du Cameroun

 Dewa Niazai, a women’s rights activist in the same province, posted: “Long live the Taliban!
 Finally we can breathe a deep sigh of relief on Eid days.
 I hope these three days of ceasefire turn to a permanent ceasefire.”

-“We hope this ceasefire continues,” he said in an interview with Tolo News.

-A Western analyst in Kabul told AFP the ceasefires were a “confidence-building measure” which, if successful, could help pave the way to peace talks.
+A Western analyst in Kabul told AFP the ceasefires were a “confidence-building measure” which, if successful, could help pave the way to the negotiating table.

 But others were more cautious, warning that the Taliban and its brutal arm the Haqqani Network could launch attacks on behalf of the Islamic State group, which they are believed to have done previously.